hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 For this workshop we will be working with a single-cell RNA-seq dataset which is part of a larger study from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042).
 In this paper, the authors present a a computational algorithm that harnesses genetic variation (eQTL) to determine the genetic identity of each droplet containing a single cell (singlet) and identify droplets containing two cells from different individuals (doublets).

-The data used to test their algorithm is comprised of pooled Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients, split into control and interferon beta-treated conditions.
+The data used to test their algorithm is comprised of pooled Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients, split into control and interferon beta-treated (stimulated) conditions.

 <p align="center">